-Genentech relies (at 54-55) on Richmond Screw Anchor Co. v.
+Genentech relies (at 43) on Richmond Screw Anchor Co. v.
 United States, 275 U.S. 331 (1928), but that case does not save Genentech's takings claim.
 It involved a patent that was issued before the predecessor to current 28 U.S.C. § 1498(a) was amended in 1918.
 As amended, § 1498(a)'s predecessor immunized from liability any government contractor involved when a patented invention is "used or manufactured by or for the United States," while permitting patent owners to seek compensation from the United States.
 See Richmond Screw Anchor, 275 U.S. at 337, 343; see generally Zoltek Corp. v.
 United States, 672 F.3d 1309, 1315-17 (Fed.
 Cir.
 2012) (summarizing history of § 1498(a)).
-An assignee of the patent sought to recover from the United States for infringement by a government of claims against the United States, precluded the assignee from pursuing relief for infringement against the government-an argument that, if accepted, would have left the assignee with no remedy for the alleged infringement against anyone.
+An assignee of the patent sought to recover from the United States for infringement by a government contractor.
+The government argued that another statute, which limited the assignment of claims against the United States, precluded the assignee from pursuing relief for infringement against the government-an argument that, if accepted, would have left the assignee with no remedy for the alleged infringement against anyone.